sm-sandy/api-response/README.md

-## Package Name: `sandy/api-response`
+## Package Name: `sm-sandy/api-response`

 ### Description:

-The **ApiResponse** package is a simple yet powerful Laravel package designed to streamline the process of formatting API responses.
-It provides a convenient way to structure and return JSON responses in a consistent format for both success and error scenarios.
+Introducing the **ApiResponse** package - an easy-to-use and powerful solution to format API responses.
+Are you tired of spending endless hours formatting API responses?
+Look no further than the **ApiResponse** package.
+Our simple yet powerful package streamlines the process, providing you with an easy way to create consistent and well-structured JSON responses for various HTTP status codes.
+Say goodbye to inconsistent and poorly formatted responses and hello to clarity and maintainability in your API codebase.
+Don't wait any longer.
+Try the **ApiResponse** package today and start simplifying your API response formatting process.

 ### Key Features:

-- **Structured Responses:** The package defines a standard structure for API responses, including data, a message, and a status code.
+- **Structured Responses:**
-- **Success Responses:** Easily generate success responses with custom data, messages, and status codes.
+  - Easily generate responses for common HTTP status codes (2xx, 4xx, 5xx).
+  - Maintain a consistent response structure across your API.
+- **Customization:**

-- **Error Responses:** Handle errors gracefully by generating error responses with customizable error messages and status codes.
+  - Customize success responses with data, messages, and status codes.
+  - Provide custom error messages for client and server error responses.

+- **Default Messages:**
+  - Utilize default messages for common scenarios (e.g., "Resource created successfully," "Internal server error").
+- **Configurability:**

+  - Configure default success and error messages via a configuration file for quick adjustments.

+- **JSON Format:**
-- **JSON Format:** All responses are automatically formatted as JSON, ensuring compatibility with modern API standards.
+  - All responses are automatically formatted as JSON, ensuring compatibility with modern API standards.

 ### Installation: